RiskNarrative/Automation-Exercise-2/README.md

 # Criteria

 The tests are first written in a simple scenario form that describes the expected behavior of the system from the users perpective.
-Cucumber must be easily read
+Cucumber must be easily read.

 Note: Any popup windows like “Accept cookies” must be handled gracefully.